 If you’ve never played the beta, that puts you at a bit of a disadvantage when it comes to figuring out how to level up quickly and deciding which New World weapons are worth investing time into.
 For the most part, it’s easy to learn as you go, but there are a few beginner tips that will improve your experience as you begin your questing in Aeternum.
-Bear in mind, however, that these tips are all based on closed beta gameplay, so may not apply when the game releases.
+Bear in mind, however, that these tips are all based on closed beta gameplay.

 Before you log in for the first time, there’s one thing you should know; after finishing the tutorial, you will randomly spawn on one of four starting beaches in four different territories, and that’s where you’ll spend the first 12 or so levels.
 Therefore, if you’re planning to play with friends, you run the risk of being separated from them at the start of the game – read our guide on how to play with friends in New World in order to avoid this.
 Now you’re ready to jump in – here’s everything you need to know.